nativestranger/concise_errors/README.md

 ## Configuration

-ConciseErrors ships with opinionated defaults — HTML output, no CSS, and Web Console middleware is automaticallyremoved in development — so simply installing the gem is enough.
+ConciseErrors ships with opinionated defaults — HTML output, no CSS, and Web Console middleware is automatically removed in development — so simply installing the gem is enough.
 Override anything you need from `config/application.rb` or an environment-specific config:

 ```ruby
 # config/environments/development.rb